MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 # Microsoft 365 Apps health

 The Microsoft 365 Apps health dashboard in the [Microsoft 365 Apps admin center](https://config.office.com) helps you keep your Office apps up to date by providing visibility into how they're performing on your client devices and offering guidance to help optimize and troubleshoot arising issues.

+> [!TIP]
+> If you prefer watching over reading, check out the our [introductional video on Apps Health](https://youtu.be/g9tiCFNDOEw).

 ## Requirements for using Microsoft 365 Apps health
 - Microsoft 365 Apps for enterprise or Microsoft 365 Apps for business, Version 1908 or later